What is Qsymia?

 What happens if I miss a dose?

 If you miss a dose of Qsymia, it’s best to skip the missed dose and then continue taking the medication normally the following day.
-NEVER take a double dose of Qsymia to make up for a missed pill.
-Taking more Qsymia than directed can lead to a dangerous overdose.
+NEVER take a double dose to make up for a missed pill.
+Taking more medicine than directed can lead to a dangerous overdose.

 What happens if I overdose?